gem/oq-engine/doc/scenario-from-shakemap.md

 Clearly in situations in which the number of hazard sites is too large, approximations will have to be made, like neglecting the correlation effects.

+By default the engine tries to compute both the spatial correlation and the cross correlation between different intensity measure types.
+For each kind of correlation you have three choices, that you can set in the `job_risk.ini`, for a total of nine combinations:

+spatial_correlation = yes, cross_correlation = yes  # the default
+spatial_correlation = no, cross_correlation = no   # disable everything
+spatial_correlation = yes, cross_correlation = no
+spatial_correlation = no, cross_correlation = yes
+spatial_correlation = full, cross_correlation = full
+spatial_correlation = yes, cross_correlation = full
+spatial_correlation = no, cross_correlation = full
+spatial_correlation = full, cross_correlation = no
+spatial_correlation = full, cross_correlation = yes

+`yes` means using the correlation matrix of the Silva Horspool paper;
+'no' mean using a unity correlation matrix; `full` means using a correlation matrix full of 1s in all positions.

+Disabling some kind of correlation is useful to see how big the effect of the correlation is; sometimes it is also necessary because the calculation cannot be performed otherwise.

+In particular, due to numeric errors, the spatial correlation matrix - that by construction contains only positive numbers - can still produce small negative eigenvalues (of the order of -1E-15) and the calculation fails with an error message saying that the correlation matrix is not positive defined.
+Welcome to the world of floating point approximation!
+Rather than magically discarding negative eigenvalues the engine raises an error and the user has two choices: either disable the spatial correlation or reduce the number of sites because that can make the numerical instability go away.
+The easiest way to reduce the number of sites is setting a `region_grid_spacing` parameter in the `job_hazard.ini` file, then the engine will automatically put the assets on a grid.
+The larger the grid spacing, the smaller the number of points, until the calculation can be done.